argonne-lcf/dlio_benchmark/docs/source/overview.rst

 **Simulation**: Once the session has started successfully, the benchmark Run() is invoked, which runs the benchmark.
 In the run phase, we run the benchmark for multiple epochs.
 During each epoch, the whole data is read once using n steps.
 During an epoch, checkpoint operations are performed every c steps as well.

 Additionally, an inter-step computation is performed to emulate computation (through a sleep function) and I/O phases by deep learning application.
-Replacing computaiton with sleep allows the user to perform the benchmark in a acclerator absence environement.
+Replacing computation with sleep allows the user to perform the benchmark in a accelerator absence environment.
 Different accelerators will have different amounts of computation time.

 Finally, once the benchmark run finishes, the finalize is called, which stops the profiler, saves its results, and exits the benchmark.